Panel data arise when time series are measured on a collection of

 unit names of the panel.Notably, the functions listed in Table @ref(tab:funs) are not part of

-object directly, rather they are part of the
+a panelPomp object directly, rather they are part of the

-individual unit objects saved in the slot unit_objects
+individual unit objects saved in the slot unit_objects.

 These objects can be extracted using the extracter function:

-objectsThe fundamental mathematical functions that define a PanelPOMP model
+panelPomp objectsThe fundamental mathematical functions that define a PanelPOMP model

-are made available via the pomp
+are made available via the pomp objects in the

-slot.
+unit_objects slot.
 As such, constructing a

-object is simple if you are already familiar with
+panelPomp object is simple if you are already familiar with

-objects, or if you already have access to
+constructing pomp objects, or if you already have access to

-objects.
+pomp objects.
 Here we describe how to create a

-object if the unit-specific pomp
+panelPomp object if the unit-specific pomp

 objects are already created.
 In the next sub-section, we give a

-brief demonstration of how to construct a panelPomp
+brief demonstration of how to construct a panelPomp object

-from scratch, including each individual pomp
+from scratch, including each individual pomp object.
+Here,

-object representing a panel of
+we construct a panelPomp object representing a panel of

 stochastic Gompertz population models with log-normal measurement error.

-where S = exp−r and
+\] where \(S = \exp^{-r}\) and

-the ϵn are
+the \(\epsilon_n\) are i.i.d. lognormal

-for the observed variables Yn are
+observed variables \(Y_n\) are

-The parameters of this model are:
+\] The parameters of this model are:

 This particular model class has a constructor function

-from the pomp
+gompertz() from the pomp package.
+Here, we

 create 5 unique instances of this model, and use these instances to

-create a single panelPomp
+create a single panelPomp object:

 mod1 <- pomp::gompertz() # Using default values